sdmurff/people-analytics-rstats/README.md

 ### STRAT 490R

-Borrowed from Keith McNulty + Alex LoPilato + Liz Romero of McKinsey & Company, edits by Scott Murff
+Materials created by Keith McNulty + Alex LoPilato + Liz Romero of McKinsey & Company with edits by Scott Murff

 -----